 Can we adapt this concept to more modern equipment?
 An all-weather blanket that can serve as a ground cloth and for other uses would be a good addition.
-Air mattresses are not some common in modern users.
+Air mattresses are not common with modern users.
 I do know some soldiers who use self-inflating sleeping mats.
 Most, however, use foam kip-mats.
 Even when trimmed down, these tend to be bulky.
 Similarly, a poncho liner is rather bulky when rolled.
 I am not sure you could roll these up in a shelter half with a sleeping bag and still have a roll only a foot in diameter.

 In the article, mention is made of stowing bed rolls in waterproof bags.
 An obvious extrapolation of this is to carry a bagged bed roll within a medium-sized rucksac.
 Packs would be clearly marked with name, squad, platoon and company, for example: Grant N. 471, 3-2-B. The pockets of a rucksack are a more convenient place to carry a wash-kit, canteen cup and some other items.
 A foam kip mat can be rolled separately from the bed roll and carried along side it within or outside the pack.
 Kip mats have uses in addition to sleeping on, so having them separate is more convenient.

 When bed rolls are brought forward, rations and ammunition will probably be brought with them.
 If a unit has to fall back the rucksacks used to move the bed rolls can also carry some of the rations and ammunition too.